Open-EO/openeo.org/documentation/1.0/python/index.md

 )
 ```

-This results in a [datacube](../glossary.md#spatial-data-cubes) containing the "COPERNICUS/S1_GRD" data restricted to the given spatial extent, the given temporal extend and the given bands .
+This results in a [datacube object](https://open-eo.github.io/openeo-python-client/api.html#module-openeo.rest.datacube) containing the "COPERNICUS/S1_GRD" data restricted to the given spatial extent, the given temporal extend and the given bands .

 ::: tip
 You can also filter the datacube at a later stage by using the following filter methods: